 So, what is the apprenticeship levy?
 It's a payment collected from large employers in the public and private sector and is paid to the HMRC via PAYE returns.
 Its purpose is to encourage employers to invest in apprenticeship programmes; recruiting new apprentices and boosting the skills of their existing workforce.

 Looking to fund apprenticeship training?
 The apprenticeship levy paid by companies can be accessed by those same businesses to fund apprenticeship training within their company.

 So, how much is the apprenticeship levy?
 The levy threshold is calculated by size of payroll.
 It’s 0.5% of a company’s payroll, with every employer receiving an allowance of £15,000 to offset against the amount they owe.

-Businesses have been subject to the levy payment since April 2017 and it is payable each month.Are there different levels of apprenticeship?
+Businesses have been subject to the levy payment since April 2017 and it is payable each month.What about funding?